 The increases in sales and gross profit over the prior year period were due to the acquisition of Noa Home on September 2, 2022.
-The \$3,044 increase in SG&A expenses was primarily due to the addition of Noa Home coupled with increased corporate marketing and information technology expenses primarily in connection with our digital transformation initiatives.
+The \$3,843 increase in SG&A expenses was primarily due to the addition of Noa Home and increased corporate consulting expenses associated with our digital transformation efforts and the development of a new store prototype design partially offset by lower corporate incentive compensation expenses.